-Climate Investor One supports projects through several stages of their lives to ensure they get off the ground and attract new investors.
+Climate Investor One supports these projects through several stages of a projects' life to ensure projects get off the ground and attract new investors.
 It provides technical, environmental and social due diligence support at an early-stage.
 It then cuts out complex negotiations with multiple providers by financing a large part of construction costs with equity, removing the need for more costly debt finance.
 Finally, Climate Investor One will unlock new capital through a pooled refinance fund that may be appealing to institutional investors.